vellankikoti/pdf_reading/README.md

 # pdf_reading
-PDF file read as String in Python
+PDF file reading as String in Python